MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/customer-voice-integration.md

 ## Content security policy

 After making the above changes, the survey should fail to load due to content security policy since the web site by default can't call out to other services.
 To see errors caused by this, open developer tools within a browser (F12) and navigate to the page that has the survey and notice CSP errors in the console output.
+For more information see [Content security policy](manage-csp.md) topic.

 To fix these errors, from within site builder, select the **Extensions** tab on the bottom left and then the **Content security policy** tab and add the following URLs: